 Suppliers who activate their account after their customers are already entering FSC purchases into their OCP account will see the list of FSC sales in the suppliers account.
 These sales will not need to be approved and will be clearly marked as claims that were entered before the supplier activated the account.

 Certificate holders will control who has access to their OCP account.
 Certification bodies gain access to their clients’ accounts through permission of the certificate holder.
 The certificate holder will be able to view who has access to their account, and choose to remove those with access, or add others.
 If the certification body is not granted access to the certificate holder’s account off-site, then the certification body will need to review the certificate holder’s OCP account on-site during the annual audit.

 If there has been a complaint filed against a company, and a formal investigation has commenced, Accreditation Services International (ASI) and the certification body of the business in question can request full access to the company data entered into the OCP.
 The company in question will control how ASI and the certification body gains access and reviews the OCP records in question.

-FSC staff and other parties will not be able to view any data in the OCP including aggregated data; however, on request of the certificate holder, the FSC OCP Support Team and Historic Futures can be granted access to provide certificate holders any necessary support requested.
+FSC staff and other parties will not be able to view any data in the OCP including aggregated data; however, on request of the certificate holder, the FSC OCP Support Team can be granted access to provide certificate holders any necessary support requested.
 This access is governed by the OCP Terms and Conditions of Use.
 Any proposed changes to the T&C will be circulated for stakeholder consultation and follow FSC LEG-PRO-10-001 ‘General Procedure for Contracting Parties.